stat-lab/MOPline/README.md

 ```
 This command creates SV calling results from the SV detection algorithms specified in the config file, and the results are in the tool directories under the sample directory specified with the -sd option.

-### <a name="singularity"></a>(b) Run using singularity
+### <a name="singularity"></a>(b) Run using Singularity

-Other than MELT and INSurVeylor (MELT has license restrictions) the above 9 SV detection algorithms can be run using a singularity image container built using the Definition file (mopline.def) included in the package.
-We expect to be run INSurVeylor using singularity image file (https://github.com/kensung-lab/INSurVeyor/releases) specific to INSurVeylor or installed using conda
+Other than MELT and INSurVeylor (MELT has license restrictions) the above 9 SV detection algorithms can be run using a Singularity image container built using the Definition file (mopline.def) included in the package.
+We expect to be run INSurVeylor using Singularity image file (https://github.com/kensung-lab/INSurVeyor/releases) specific to INSurVeylor or installed using conda
 An image file (e.g., mopline.sif) can be obtained using one of the following:
 ```
 sudo singularity build mopline.sif mopline.def